vijayneethipudi/Terraform/ssm/readme.md

-#Connect to Private Instance without Bastion host
+Connect to Private Instance without Bastion host
+---

-We can connect to Private EC2 instance without a Bastion host usually resides in the public subnet.
+We can connect to Private EC2 instance without a Bastion host which is usually resides in the public subnet.

 We need below requirements to successfully connect to private instance using `ssm`
 1. SSM Role (AmazonSSMManagedInstanceCore)